 Lawrence/Cuthbert Era Characteristics Historic Resources of the University the university.
 During that time a large section of the campus was planned, constructed, and populated with a great number of buildings.
-Because The Lawrence/Cuthbert Era marks a substantial period of development for of this and the strong association with the men it is named after (campus architect Ellis Lawrence and campus landscape architect Fred Cuthbert). this era is considered one of the university's most definitive periods of development.
+Because The Lawrence/Cuthbert Era marks a substantial period of development for of this and the strong association with the men it is named after (campus architect Ellis Lawrence and campus landscape architect Fred Cuthbert), this era is considered one of the university's most definitive periods of significant association with this era.
+They are characterized by the formal use of axes and quadrangles and a consciously strong relationship with Of the twenty-one landscapes surveyed for this study, fourteen have a adjacent buildings.